iterative/mlem.ai/content/docs/user-guide/project-structure.md

 `config.yaml` (see [Configuration](/doc/user-guide/configuration)).

 > Some API and CLI commands like `mlem ls` and `mlem config` require this
 > execution context.
-But in general, MLEM can work with `.mlem` files anywhere.
+But in general, MLEM can work with `.mlem` metafiles
+> anywhere.

 A common place to initialize MLEM is a data science Git repository. _MLEM repositories_ help you better structure and easily address existing data